 STEAM is not a curriculum, but rather an approach to teaching and learning rooted in authentic cross-curricular integration.
 STEAM should not be a collection of projects, but rather a mindset for learning based in process.
 A STEAM initiative that maintains fidelity to the arts is one that is rooted in arts integration.
 It should not be a “stop and STEAM” type of experience for students, but rather one in which processes and contents are infused with one another when they are naturally aligning.

 The arts promote some incredibly valuable skills that are paramount to a STEAM mindset, including but not limited to:

-These skills are integral parts of the processes of inquiry and design, as well as the mathematical and scientific practices and habits.
-Additionally, when we integrate the arts and allow students to think outside the box in terms of how they demonstrate their learning and knowledge of science, technology, engineering, and math concepts, we increase opportunities for rigor, engagement, passion, and discovery in the classroom.
+These skills are integral parts of the processes of inquiry and design, as well as the mathematical and scientific practices.
+Additionally, when we integrate the arts, and allow students to think outside the box in terms of how they demonstrate their knowledge of science, technology, engineering, and math concepts, we increase opportunities for rigor, engagement, passion, and discovery in the classroom.

 Where is STEAM going?

 In the new ESSA law, the arts and music are included in a definition of a “well-rounded education,” which has replaced the current term “core academic subjects.”
 This term, “well-rounded education,” including the arts and music, is clear throughout the bill, and ensures that federal funds are used to support educational opportunities through a variety of subjects.
 Those subjects include English, language arts, writing, science, technology, engineering, mathematics, foreign languages, civics and government, economics, arts, history, geography, computer science, music, career and technical education, health, physical education, and any other subject determined by state or local governments.
 Additionally, the bill includes support to schools that provide a well-rounded education through programs that integrate academic subject areas, including the arts, into STEM.
 This solidifies the place of STEAM in our schools!

 How do you move forward building STEAM in your school?